inlets/inlets.dev/blog/_posts/2021-07-07-inlets-fly-tutorial.md

 ---
 layout: post
-title: Run an inlets PRO tunnel server for free on fly.io
+title: Run an inlets Pro tunnel server for free on fly.io
-description: Learn how to configure, deploy and run an inlets PRO server for free on the Fly application platform.
+description: Learn how to configure, deploy and run an inlets Pro server for free on the Fly application platform.
 author: Johan Siebens
 tags: inlets-pro secure https tunnel
 author_img: jsiebens